ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 ### Follow User
 Below is an activity diagram illustrating what happens when a user tries to follow another user.
 Following has the effect of adding the followed user's _Cheeps_ to one's _My Timeline_.
-Following is therefore essential when two users wants to see what new _Cheeps_ the other posts
+Following is therefore essential when two users want to see what new _Cheeps_ the other posts

 ![Activity diagram of a user following another user](diagrams/images/FollowUser.png){ width=75% }